DevOfficial-Client/MiniFeather-Client/README.md

 - Custom scale
 - Keybind

+Titan & Tiny has no keybind assigned by default.

 The selected scale and keybind are saved automatically.

 ---

 ## 🎥 Camera Overhaul

-Camera Overhaul provides smoother, more dynamic, and more natural camera movement during gameplay.
+Camera Overhaul adds smoother and more dynamic camera movement during gameplay.

-It improves camera behavior using effects based on player movement, turning, jumping, landing, mouse movement, and speed.
+It reacts to player movement, turning, jumping, landing, mouse movement, and speed.

 ### Profiles

 #### Soft

-Subtle camera movement designed for players who want a smoother experience without making the effect too noticeable.
+Subtle camera movement with a lighter effect.

 #### Normal

-A balanced profile designed for regular gameplay.
+Balanced camera movement designed for regular gameplay.

 #### Strong

-More noticeable and responsive camera movement for a stronger visual effect.
+More noticeable and dynamic camera effects.

 #### Custom

-Allows the camera behavior to be manually configured.
+Allows you to manually configure the camera behavior.

-Changing any value from one of the built-in presets automatically switches the profile to **Custom**.
+Changing custom values automatically switches the active profile to **Custom** when the configuration no longer matches one of the built-in presets.

 ### Camera Effects

-Camera Overhaul can include:
+Depending on the selected configuration, Camera Overhaul can affect:

-- Movement-based camera tilt
+- Overall camera strength
 - Strafe roll
-- Turning inertia
-- Forward and backward movement pitch
-- Vertical movement response
-- Smooth head bob
-- Landing impact
-- Idle camera sway
-- Breathing-style movement
-- Mouse movement response
-- Dynamic speed-based FOV
-- Smooth camera recovery
-- Different effect intensity depending on perspective

-### Custom Settings

-Camera Overhaul allows configuration of:

-- Overall strength
-- Strafe roll
 - Turn roll
 - Movement pitch
-- Vertical movement pitch
+- Vertical movement response
 - Head bob
 - Bob frequency
 - Landing impact